kbd0011/deep-lob-forecasting/README.md

 ## Design decisions, limitations & what's next
 - **Accuracy ≠ P&L.** The trading evaluation deliberately charges half-spread + a queue/latency penalty on
-  turnover, so a high-macro-F1 model can still lose money — the failure mode most LOB repos omit.
+  turnover, so a high-macro-F1 model can still lose money, the failure mode most LOB repos omit.
 - **Shared I/O for DeepLOB and TLOB** makes the two a clean, controlled comparison rather than apples-to-oranges.
 - **Limitation:** FI-2010 is dated and the figure here is illustrative until the dataset is dropped into `data/`.
 - **What I'd do next:** real FI-2010 + LOBSTER validation; queue-position modeling from message data;